When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Apple Watch SE verdict

-If you’re talking value, this is the best Apple Watch hands-down.
+If you’re talking value, this is still the best Apple Watch hands-down.
 It tracks sleep and all the exercise you need, supports Apple Pay, works great with your iPhone and… what more do most people need?

 However, because Watch SE 2022 and Series 8 use the same chip, the SE is unlikely to lose software updates for at least three or four years, possibly more.